CSM fashion communication students have their eyes on challenging the status quo | read | i-D

 With an ever-changing and increasingly competitive landscape, the need for innovative fashion publishing has never been greater.
-Ahead of their degree show this month, i-D spoke with six students from Central Saint Martins' Fashion Communication degrees to see what the future holds, and how this generation of graduates are challenging the current state of affairs.
+Ahead of their degree show this month, i-D spoke with six students from Central Saint Martins's Fashion Communication degrees to see what the future holds and how this generation of graduates are challenging the current state of affairs.

 Sam Khoury